SasiGV/MLProject2020./README.md

  - Data analysis and model training/evaluation in a single Jupyter notebook **ML_PowerPrediction_Project.ipynb**
  - Data set **data/powerproduction.csv**
  - **static/index.html** file for the web server front end.
- - All images in images subdirectory.
+ - All **images** are in images subdirectory.
  - **Server.py** file for flask server at repository top level.
  - Model file **Model_NN.h5** at repository top level.
  - **requirements.txt** requirements to run flask app in a virtual environment.
+ - **Dockerfile** to give instructions to Docker to generate image for the docker image for the project
  - Rough work/old files in Testing subdirectory.

 ### Local Virtual Environment